Annual tuition

 Lessons follow the academic year at Trinitas.
 Enrolled students join chapel and classroom music as part of their day; students from other schools or homeschool are welcome in the studios in the same classical, Christ-centered setting.

 Each studio is led by a teacher committed to classical training and to the mission of the school.
-Names, photos, and short bios will match approved print materials as they are added to this page.
+Full instructor names, photos, and bios will publish here when they are finalized to match approved print materials.

 Piano